Freedom of the press in Cuba: Examples

 According to the Foundation for Human Rights in Cuba, "Cuban citizens are experiencing severe restrictions on their freedom of speech and expression and that extends also to the issue of free press.
 Independent journalists have had to confront the police many times due to the restrictions they face in the country".
-On March 20, 2016 an activist blogger was taken by the police because he tried to cover a protest by the dissident group Ladies in White, a group of women who fight for the freedom of their husbands, brothers, fathers, sons or nephews who have been jailed.
-When the officers took him, they hit him until he fell to the floor and his face was covered in blood.

-On March 20th, 2017, Christian Liberation Movement leader Eduardo Cardet Concepcion was sentenced to three years in prison for criticizing Fidel Castro after Castro's death.
+On March 20, 2017, Christian Liberation Movement leader Eduardo Cardet Concepcion was sentenced to three years in prison for criticizing Fidel Castro after Castro's death.
 According to Cardet, "Castro was a very controversial man, very much hated and rejected by our people."

 Legal environment

 Cuba has less accessibility to freedom of expression and the press than any other country in the Americas.
-Laws restrict the freedom of speech to protect state security.
+Laws restrict the freedom of speech.
 Death sentences, in accordance with Article 91 of the country's penal code, are imposed on journalists or bloggers who act against "the independence or the territorial integrity of the state".
-Law 88, for the Protection of Cuba’s National Independence and Economy, imposes 20-year sentences on those who commit acts "aimed at subverting the internal order of the nation and destroying its political, economic and social system."
+Law 88, for the Protection of Cuba’s National Independence and Economy, imposes 7-15 year sentences on those who commit acts "aimed at subverting the internal order of the nation and destroying its political, economic and social system."

 Journalists who criticize the president or members of Cuba's Council of State or National Assembly of People's Power can receive up to three years in prison.
 In accordance with the 1997 Law of National Dignity, members of independent news agencies which send their information to other countries can be sentenced for three to 10 years' imprisonment.

 The government removed exit-visa requirements in 2013, and Cubans (particularly journalists and bloggers, including Yoani Sanchez and independent news agency Hablemos Press founder and director Roberto de Jesus Guerra) began traveling abroad.
 However, Sanchez' foreign travel has been restricted.